 Pursuant to arrangements approved by the Company's shareholders and the nominating and compensation committee, effective July 1, 2008, in respect of the audit committee chairman and effective January 1, 2010, in respect of the other independent directors of the Company, every quarter the audit committee chairman receives the equivalent of \$15 and the other independent directors each receive the equivalent of \$7.50, all payable in arrears in the form of newly issued Company common stock as part compensation for services rendered as audit committee chairman and independent directors, respectively.
 The number of shares to be issued is determined based on the closing price of the Company's common stock on the last trading day prior to the end of each quarter in which services were provided and the shares are issued as soon as practicable following the end of the quarter.
-During the years ended December 31, 2020, December 31, 2021 and December 31, 2022, 48,079 shares, 24,483 shares and 17,448 shares, respectively, were issued to the audit committee chairman and 48,079 shares, 24,482 shares and 17,448 shares, respectively, were issued in aggregate to the two other independent directors of the Company.
+During the years ended December 31, 2021, December 31, 2022 and December 31, 2023, 24,483 shares, 17,448 shares and 18,487 shares, respectively, were issued to the audit committee chairman and 24,482 shares, 17,448 shares and 23,497 shares, respectively, were issued to the other independent directors of the Company.